 During fiscal 2016, the FASB issued ASU 2016-02, Leases.
 The ASU requires lessees to recognize in the Statements of Financial Position for leases with a term of greater than one year, a liability to make lease payments and a right-of-use asset representing its right to use the asset for the lease term.
 Generally, lease payments will be recognized as interest expense and as a reduction of the liability.
 The asset will be amortized over the life of the lease.
 Accounting by a lessor will be largely unchanged from that required by current generally accepted accounting principles.
-Adoption of ASU 2016-02 is required for the university's fiscal year 2020.
-The university is evaluating the impact to the consolidated financial statements.
+In June 2020, the FASB issued ASU 2020-05, Effective Dates for Certain Entities, which allows the university to defer for one year the adoption of ASU 2016-02 from fiscal year 2020 to fiscal year 2021.
+The university elected to defer adoption and is evaluating the impact of ASU 2016-02 to the consolidated financial statements.

 In August and November 2016, the FASB issued two standards on the presentation of certain items in the statement of cash flows.
-The standards provide guidance on the appropriate classification of certain cash flow items as operating, investing, and financing activities, including prepayments on debt and debt extinguishment costs.
-The standards also require the statement of cash flows to present the changes in all cash and cash equivalents, including restricted cash, and provide additional disclosures regarding the nature of restrictions on cash.
-These standards are effective for fiscal years beginning after December 15, 2018.
-University management is evaluating the impact this will have on the financial statements beginning in fiscal year 2020.
+ASU 2016-15, Classification of Certain Cash Receipts and Cash Payments, provides guidance on the appropriate classification of certain cash flow items as operating, investing, and financing activities, including prepayments on debt and debt extinguishment costs.
+ASU 2016-18, Restricted Cash, requires the statement of cash flows to present the changes in all cash and cash equivalents, including restricted cash, and provide additional disclosures regarding the nature of restrictions on cash.
+The university adopted these standards during fiscal year 2020 with no material effect on the Statements of Cash Flow.